Hadron67/Hadron67.github.io/posts/greetings.md

 <!-- more -->

-I have now switched my blog engine from Hexo to Jekyll, to obtain more freedom of site design.
-The main reason is the simplicity of Jekyll, I mean the site structure and configuration.
+I have now switched my blog engine from Hexo to my own one, [Noteblog](https://github.com/Hadron67/Noteblog), in order to obtain more freedom of site design.
 Although generally speaking Hexo is an easy-to-use blog framework, it has some flaws that are intolerable for me.
 It doesn't take care of mathematical expressions in markdown file forces me to escape any Mathjax characters like `_` and `\\` that conflict with markdown, which was a pain.
 Another problem is any file - including non-markdown files like html and js, will be processed by the markdown renderer, even if I have added them to the exclude list.
 This is actually a bug, and haven't been fixed before I pausing updating my blog.

 Posts from my old blog can be found under the category [Old blog](/category/old-blog/), I have editted their layout so they conform to the new blog framework.